nodeschool/international-day/code_of_conduct_en.md

 intimidation, threats, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
-Sexual language and imagery is not appropriate for any events at the **nodeschool international day** meetups or in any related communication channels.
+Sexual language and imagery is not appropriate for any events at the **NodeSchool International Day** meetups or in any related communication channels.
 Community members asked to stop any harassing behavior are expected to comply immediately.
 Sponsors and presenters are also subject to the anti-harassment policy.